cs-pedagogy/cs-pedagogy.github.io/assignments/hw2.md

 ## Readings

 For this class you should read:
-- From How Learning Works:
+- From _How Learning Works_:
-    - Chapter 3 What Factors Motivate Students to Learn?
+    - Chapter 3: What Factors Motivate Students to Learn?

-- From Tools From Teaching:
+- From _Tools For Teaching_:
     - <https://drive.google.com/file/d/1IbJSGsxOXEUCWxWqpNFmOI0bqqZyNiRc/view?usp=sharing>

 - <https://medium.com/bits-and-behavior/how-to-design-a-class-a1c8b419b9f5>